CLOSE X

 Take a Day Trip to Cinque Terre

 Unlike Milan, Cinque Terre doesn’t attract travelers with museums and galleries.
 What draws the crowds are its colorful villages and spectacular seascapes.
-The region’s 75+ miles of coastal hiking trails also entices many hikers.
+The region’s 75+ miles of coastal hiking trails also entice many hikers.

 Four of its five villages – Riomaggiore, Vernazza, Monterosso, and Manarola, the oldest – are shoehorned into the rocky coast beneath terraced vineyards; Corniglia, further up the hillside, is landlocked.
 The 19th-century railway that runs along the coast links them all.

 One of the popular ways to get from Milan to Cinque Terre is with a tour company such as Ciao Florence (so named since they also run tours from Florence to Cinque Terre).
-Their tour includes a boat trip along the coast providing spectacular views of the towns from the sea, something most visitors never get to see.
+Their tour includes a boat trip along the coast, providing spectacular views of the towns from the sea, something most visitors never get to see.

 Tweet